AnnaVM/temporary_jupyter/readme.md

 jupyter notebook
 ```

-Just click on the 'launch binder icon'.
+If you don't want to download anything, just click on the 'launch binder icon'.